PsychNeuro/ed1/book/chapter-11.md

 The first criterion is fundamentally *subjective* (a report from the inside), which has many important implications, and is typically given a lot of weight in the diagnosing process.
 Taken together, these two criteria help resolve many potentially problematic issues.
 For example, if you're a "strange bird" that other people might tend to describe as "crazy", but you are personally not experiencing any distress, and you are able to manage the "important areas of functioning" (i.e., the tasks of daily life --- self-sufficiency for adults), then *you do not meet criterion for a disorder!"*

 This definition also generally precludes the previously problematic situation, featured in a number of movies, where a ill-intentioned person could have someone locked up in a mental ward against their own wishes!
 If there is sufficient cognitive functionality present to communicate and understand the situation, the subjective experience of the individual is essential.
-This definition also helps deal with the *neurodiversity* question --- if you are a high-functioning autistic individual who is overall not experiencing undue distress, then you are not considered to have a disorder.
+This definition also helps deal with the *neurodiversity* question --- if you are a high-functioning autistic individual who in general is not experiencing undue distress, then you are not considered to have a disorder.

 Interestingly, the DSM-5 revision introduced language that refers to biological causes and sounds more like the disease model, while retaining the key subjective distress criterion: